8 Sightseeing Tours and Shore Excursions:

 - Total of 30 meals: 11 breakfasts, 9 lunches, 10 dinners

-- FREE wine/beer/soft drink/water for both Lunch and Dinner daily while on the cruise portion
+- FREE 2 glasses of wine/beer/soft drink/water for both Lunch and Dinner daily while on the cruise portion

-- Water/coffee/hot chocolate station 24 hrs + early riser breakfast, afternoon cake and late night snacks
+- FREE Water/coffee/hot chocolate station 24 hrs + early riser breakfast, afternoon cake and late night snacks

 - Shore excursions, daily sightseeing programs, onboard lectures and folklore performances/music concerts and other surprises as outlined in the itinerary (excludes optionals)